For educational purposes

 A disconcerting number of people have suffered from

-cardiovascular disease while on the SBU campus,
+cardiovascular disease while on the SBU

 for example:

-*a visiting football player suffered back spasms and
+football player suffered back spasms and

-seizures and died of a heart attack while playing on the
+seizures and died of a heart

 (diazinon crystal-covered) Plaster Field;

-*a student playing tag football died of a brain aneurysm
+student playing tag football died of a brain aneurysm

-(a cardiovascular disease; a sac-like widening of a blood
+cardiovascular disease; a sac-like widening of a blood

 vessel) on the SBU playing field;

-*a freshman football player had a heart attack on the
+freshman football player had a heart attack

-SBU field several days before the semester began,
+field several days before the semester began,

 *and while visiting his son, a father (an SBU alumnus)